jaredly/geometricart/docs-src/Roadmap.md

 OH NOESSSS

+oooh ok very cool, typescript delivering up the type goodness.

+ok some weirdness with positinings, it appears we're including leading whitespace? very strange. idk but, we're gettng pretty-printed types for things. which, at the very least, I can print out for folks

+- [ ] dump the block of types into `thefn.types`
+- [ ] render it out folks, underlining everything that has a type recognized? and show it in the tooltip and then we can do things like render the tooltip value based on specific types.

+  I'd really like for function call bodies, if they're called multiple times, to have ... some kind of trace ... so, rendered below if you want, is a carousel of the params from the different invocations. and you click on one, and it loads up that invocation, so all hovers and stuff correspond to that one.

+  hmm
+  but a more explicit, and less tricky thing, would be to add a special `// @trace(someexpr)`, which will trace the thing. and then we remember that, on that spot, we want to be rendering the stuff out.

 a.forEach(() => {}) is falling afoul!
 maybe I can just ignore .forEach for now. lol ok I do need a more robust solution though.